aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 6.4.
 Node Auto-Provisioning (NAP)

-If the jiqun is expected to host more types of workloads with special resource needs in the future (e.g., different GPU types, varying memory/CPU ratios, specific regional requirements), consider enabling GKE's **Node Auto-Provisioning (NAP)** feature.27
+If the clusters is expected to host more types of workloads with special resource needs in the future (e.g., different GPU types, varying memory/CPU ratios, specific regional requirements), consider enabling GKE's **Node Auto-Provisioning (NAP)** feature.27

-- **How it Works**: NAP is an enhancement to the jiqun autoscaler.
+- **How it Works**: NAP is an enhancement to the clusters autoscaler.
 When a Pod cannot be scheduled due to insufficient resources or unmet specific scheduling constraints (like affinity, taint tolerations, GPU requirements), NAP doesn't just scale up existing node pools; it can **automatically create and configure a brand new node pool best suited for that Pod's needs**.27 NAP analyzes the pending Pod's CPU, memory, GPU requests, node selectors, affinity rules, taints, and tolerations, then selects or creates a node pool with a matching machine type, region, labels, and taints.27
 - **Advantages**:
     - **Simplified Operations**: Eliminates the need to manually create and manage multiple dedicated node pools; NAP handles it dynamically on demand.
     - **Optimized Resource Utilization**: NAP aims to create "just right" node pools, avoiding the over-provisioning or misconfiguration that can occur with manual node pool setup.
     - **Flexibility**: Better adapts to the needs of heterogeneous workloads.
-- **Configuration**: When enabling NAP, you can set resource limits for the entire jiqun (total CPU, total memory, maximum number of specific GPU types, etc.) to control the scope of node pools NAP can create.41
+- **Configuration**: When enabling NAP, you can set resource limits for the entire clusters (total CPU, total memory, maximum number of specific GPU types, etc.) to control the scope of node pools NAP can create.41

-For the current scenario, if the high-resource API is the only special requirement type in the jiqun, manually creating a dedicated node pool might be more straightforward and controllable.
+For the current scenario, if the high-resource API is the only special requirement type in the clusters, manually creating a dedicated node pool might be more straightforward and controllable.
 However, if more diverse needs are anticipated in the future, NAP is a powerful tool worth evaluating, as it can significantly reduce the complexity of managing multiple dedicated node pools.

 ## 7. Conclusion and Recommendations